KAM374/To-Do-s-lisT/README.md

-# TO-Do-list-
+# TO-Do-list-Application
-This is a to do list application. you can add and delete tasks.
+This is a to do list application.

+##Features
+- add tasks
+- delete tasks
+- view all of your tasks

+Kerri-Ann Marshall